Mylliah/holbertonschool-shell/basics/README.md

 ###---- Task 14 :

-	command used to write a script that copies all the HTML files from the current working directory to an other directory : cp -u /root/holbertonschool-shell/basics/*.html /root/holbertonschool-shell/
+	command used to write a script that copies all the HTML files from the current working directory to an other directory : cp -un *.html /root/holbertonschool-shell